I get commissions for purchases made through links in this post. View our Affiliate Disclaimer.

-Learning how to grow mullein is straightforward since it is not a fussy plant from a soil perspective.
-Mullein grows so well, that some people consider it a garden weed or pest, as it produces huge quantities of seeds that propagate easily.
+Learning how to grow Mullein is quite straightforward.
+As it is not a fussy plant from a soil perspective, Mullein grows so very well that some people might consider it a garden weed or pest, as it produces huge quantities of seeds that propagate easily.
+Due to the seeds produced, Mullein, if left unattended, will quickly overtake any patch of empty soil, and produce many new plants.

 The medicinal value of Mullein far out-weighs the nuisance value as an invasive weed.
-As long as you manage the growth and cut the seed stalk off before it opens for dispersal, you should be able to control the spread of the plant in your garden.
+Furthermore, if the gardener manages the growth and cuts the seed stalk off before it opens for dispersal, the gardener should be able to control the spread of the plant in his garden.
+The seeds can then be planted in potting trays and replanted into the soil once the seedlings reach a height of about 2 centimetres, or until they produce their true leaves, thereby growing the plant where it is convenient for the gardener, and not where the plant decides it should grow!

 Mullein is frost resistant.
 It tolerates temperature as low as -15 C (5 F).
-The plant will however, benefit from mulching before the first frost to insulate the roots from the cold.
+The plant will, however, benefit from mulching before the first frost to insulate the roots from the cold.
+A light covering of straw, nut shells or even leaves over the top of the soil will assist in protecting the plant during the colder months.

-The image below on the left shows a plant covered in frost and then shows the same plant after the frost, on the right, completely healthy!
+The image below on the left shows a plant completely covered in frost and then shows that same plant after the frost, on the right, completely healthy!

 How To Grow Mullein From Seed